Ar$\chi$i-Textile Composites: Role of Weave Architecture on Mode-I Fracture Toughness in Woven Composites: Results and Discussion

 \subsection{Architected weave parameters: understanding mechanical response}

 Unlike uniform weaves, which can be described using existing parameters, architected weaves require a definition of modified geometrical parameters to capture sub-patterns within the overall pattern.
 In this section, we will discuss three geometrical factors for a unit cell of architected weaves: i) transition factor, ii) area factor, and iii) skewness factor.
+These factors are defined for a unit cell which is periodically repeated to form a larger weave pattern as demonstrated for Type-I weave in \textbf{Figure} \ref{img:RUC}.

 We define the transition factor ($\delta$) to characterize the change between different sub-patterns.
 Typically, uniform weave composites with lower ${n_g}$ show fiber fracture, while those with higher ${n_g}$ exhibit both, fiber pull-out and fracture.
 Hence, it is critical to capture this transition between patterns and their influence on crack propagation.
 Thus, $\delta$ accounts for variation in ${n_g}$ at these transition regions.
 It should be noted that two weave patterns can have the same ${n_g}$, for instance, plain and baskets weaves.
 Therefore, we also need to consider the effect of different crimp ratios in the transition regions between weave patterns.
 The effect of different crimp ratios is quantified by inhomogeneity (IH) from the GLCM matrix in the form $ $ as shown in Equation \ref{Eqn:IH}.